Byte-Sized-Baddies/Capstone_Project/README.md

 Team Name: Byte Sized Baddies

 Team Members:
-- Yubina Acharya
+- Yubina Acharya : yubinaacharya@my.unt.edu
-- Kyathi Uyyala
+- Kyathi Uyyala : kyathiuyyala@my.unt.edu
-- Mia Enamorado
+- Mia Enamorado : miaenamorado@my.unt.edu
-- Brooke Mesch
+- Brooke Mesch : brookemesch@my.unt.edu

 ## Description
 Our project is focused on making a new To-Do list application.
 We want to indentify limitations of other To-Do list applications and see where we can make an application that has everything.